Polymerase Chain Reaction (PCR)

 These three steps- denaturation, renaturation, and synthesis are repeated again and again to generate multiple forms of targeted DNA.

 Present-day, PCR is a common and indispensable technique used by researchers for researching biomedical and forensic samples.
-The essential requirements of the PCR technique are:
+The essential requirements of the PCR technology are:

-• Oligonucleotide Primers: Two primers (synthetic oligonucleotides of 17 − 30 nucleotide length) that are complimentary to regions flanking the target DNA.
+- Oligonucleotide Primers: Two primers (synthetic oligonucleotides of 17 − 30 nucleotide length) which are complimentary to regions flanking the target DNA.

-• Buffer System: A buffer solution that contains magnesium ions or potassium ions provides a suitable chemical environment for DNA denaturation and renaturation, polymerase activity, and stability.
+- Buffer System: A buffer solution that contains magnesium ions or potassium ions is also needed to create a suitable chemical environment for DNA denaturation and renaturation, polymerase activity, and stability.

-The actual technique of polymerase chain reaction involves repeated cycles for amplification of target DNA.
-Commonly, the polymerase chain reaction is carried out in a thermal cycler and small reaction tubes (0.2–0.5 mL volumes).
+The actual technology of polymerase chain reaction involves repeated cycles for the amplification of target DNA.
+Therefore, the polymerase chain reaction is commonly carried out in a thermal cycler and small reaction tubes (0.2–0.5 mL volumes).

 Polymerase Chain Reaction Steps

-The actual PCR technique involves repeated cycles to amplify target DNA.
+The actual technology of PCR involves repeated cycles to amplify target DNA.
 Each cycle in the PCR technique has three steps,

 The three steps of PCR are related to temperature and time.
-Each cycle in PCR takes about 3−5 minutes.
+Therefore, each cycle in PCR takes about 3−5 minutes.
 In normal practice, the PCR is carried out in an automatic machine.

 Denaturation